Ellis Ellis-Griffith: Personal life & death

 In November 1926, Ellis-Griffith (who had previously suffered small bouts of ill health) was in Swansea, as defence in a manslaughter case at the assizes court.
 It was noted during the day that Griffith appeared unwell, and after retiring to his room at the Metropole Hotel that evening, he was found by two colleagues, in great pain, on the floor.
 Despite receiving medical treatment, he died at the scene, aged 66.
-His wife, Jane, was in the Italian Riviera at the time of his death, and was brought home shortly afterwards.
+His wife was in the Italian Riviera at the time of his death, and was brought home shortly afterwards.
 The cause of death was later ruled as apoplexy.
 He was buried at St Nidan's Church, Llanidan on the 4 December.